 Little League World Series Umpire Alumni International: Alumni News

-GENETTI TO HOST LLWSUAI MEMBERS IN NEW HOSPITALITY ROOM
+GENETTI TO HOST LLWSUAI MEMBERS IN LLWSUAI HOSPITALITY ROOM

 Starting with the 2010 Little League World Series, the LLWSUAI will have a Hospitality room at the Genetti Hotel and Suites in Williamsport for all Alumni members, current World Series umpires and friends.
 To view pictures of the construction, click here